bigaidred/Breakout/README.md

 -Added mouse control which can be toggled on and off with 'M' - 10 mins

 -Implemented a handle input function to game manager to distinguish updates from inputs - 3 mins

+-Added score tracker which increments on block hits and decrements on loss of life - 15 mins

+-Life lost screen + game over - 30 mins